| |

 Wooden Halloween Sign Supplies

-• 1 – 2″ by 8″ board 6 feet long or 1 inch plywood cut 8″ wide
+• 1 – 2″ by 8″ board 6 feet long or 1-inch plywood cut 8″ wide

 • 120 grit sandpaper

-• Assorted Dollar Tree wood signs or cut outs
+• Assorted Dollar Tree wood signs or cutouts

-• Black chalk paint
+• Black paint (I used chalkboard paint)

 • Dollar Tree Jenga blocks (or 1 by 2 wood scraps)

-• Assorted latex craft paints in Halloween colours.
+• Assorted acrylic paints in Halloween colors.

-I want you to be able to decorate your porch for Halloween while still saving for Christmas.
-This is the first of three Halloween front porch decorations I made this year all on a budget.
-If you don’t have Halloween colours at home, you can swap them out for any craft paints you do happen to have.
-I used an existing porch leaner harvest sign but again use what you have, plywood works, or three two by fours.
-My sign has five characters but you can make a cute one using only three.
+My Halloween porch sign has five characters but you can make a cute one using only three.
 Although I think lights are the best part, if you have little ones who won’t be up late enough to see them skip them for this year.
 I am sure you get the idea, now let me show you how easy this sign is to put together.

-How to make this Wooden Halloween Sign
+How to Make this Wooden Halloween Sign

 Step 1 – Paint the Back Board